akthartauqeer/trustwise_project/README.md

- Follow the instructions below to clone the repo and run the docker-compose.yml file once you run clone and run the commands you will see both frontend and backend in your docker with specfied ports where both frontend and backend is hoted
+ Follow the instructions below to clone the repo and run the docker-compose.yml file once you clone and run the docker compose commands you will see both frontend and backend in your docker with specfied ports where both frontend and backend is hosted
 ## Setting Up the Project

 ### 1. Clone the repository